 Can a prescriber tell me how many different products I will need when starting out?

-New injectors should ensure they have Botulinum Toxin and all the emergency medications.
-Our Level 7 students will be aware of this list which includes adrenaline, eye drops, hyalase, steroids and more.
+New injectors should ensure they have botulinum toxin and all the emergency medications.
+Our Level 7 students will be aware of this list which includes adrenaline.

 Your prescriber may be able to advise you but this information should be readily available, both as part of your training and from your insurers.

 We hope you find this guidance useful; did it answer all your questions?
 Let us know if there are any other queries you have about working with a prescriber.
-You can contact us in the traditional ways, as well as on our Instagram or Facebook pages, or on Comma for Harley students or qualified medical aesthetics professionals.
+You can contact us in the traditional ways, as well as on our official Instagram page.